nzml906/react-travel-log/README.md

-# Travel Log
+# Travelex

-A full stack application to list places you have traveled.
+A full stack application (MERN) to list places you have traveled.

 ### INSTALLATION